 March's Birthstone Aquamarine: Fun Facts

-Aquamarines are fascinating creations.
-Here are 13 aquamarine fun facts:
+Aquamarines gemstones are fascinating creations.
+Here are 13 aquamarine fun facts about this attractive blue gem:

-- Aquamarine gets its name from Latin "aqua marina" which means "sea water."
-It references the similarity of the gemstone’s color and clarity to that of the ocean.
+- Aquamarine meaning: March's birthstone gets its name from Latin "aqua marina" which means "sea water."
+Aquamarine's meaning references the similarity of the gemstone’s lovely blue color and clarity to that of the ocean.

 - Known as the birthstone for the month of March, this gem is also the wedding anniversary gemstone for the 19th year of marriage.

-- Associated with the zodiac sign of Pisces and the planet Neptune.
+- Aquamarine crystals' zodiac sign is Pisces and the planet Neptune.

-- Aquamarines can range from pale blue or greenish blue to strong green-blues or deep blues.
+- Aquamarine Combinations: Ranging from pale blue or greenish blue to strong green-blues or deep blues, aquamarine combinations vary.

-- Like all gemstones, there is a variation in their color.
+- Aquamarine Color: Like all gemstones, there is a variation in aquamarine's attractive blue color and price.
 For example, a crystal clear diamond is the regarded as the highest quality.
-The same goes for aquamarine, with sky blue considered the most valuable shade.
+The same goes for super deluxe aquamarine gemstones with a sky blue color, they are considered the most valuable shade.

-- This stone relaxes the senses and for this reason is often used in meditation.
+- Aquamarine Benefits: An aquamarine's benefits include relaxation of the senses and for this reason is often used in meditation.

-- The most common type of cut for aquamarine is emerald, followed by oval and pear-shaped.
+- Gem cuts for aquamarine gems range from emerald, followed by oval and pear-shaped in popularity.

-- Wearing aquamarine increases courage, happiness, intelligence, wisdom and youthfulness.
+- Wearing March's birthstone increases courage, happiness, intelligence, wisdom and youthfulness.

-- The best way to clean your aquamarine jewelry is with plain, warm soapy water (using mild liquid soap) and an old toothbrush.
-Once you have washed the stone, make sure you rinse it off well with plain water.
+- The best way to clean your lovely blue aquamarine jewelry is with plain, warm soapy water (using mild liquid soap) and an old toothbrush.
+Once you have washed your aquamarine jewelry, make sure you rinse it off well with plain water.
 Be careful to use warm water instead of hot water, to reduce the dangers of thermal shock.
-Avoid sudden temperature changes, steaming and contact with cosmetics, hairspray, perfume or household chemicals.
+Avoid sudden temperature changes, steaming and contact with cosmetics, hairspray, perfume or household chemicals